streamlink/streamlink/docs/install.rst

 Installing without root permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not wish to install Livestreamer globally on your system it's recommended to use `virtualenv`_ to create a user owned Python environment instead.
+If you do not wish to install Streamlink globally on your system it's recommended to use `virtualenv`_ to create a user owned Python environment instead.